 Traditionally, blackout curtains were constructed in dark hues, whereas sheer curtains were made in bright colors.
 You may now order custom-made blackout curtains in a variety of colors.

-A set of neutral blackout drapes and light-colored sheers can create a traditional look.
+A set of neutral blackout drapes and light-colored sheers can create a traditional look when you’re deciding on how to hang sheer curtains with drapes.
 You can also opt for a more dramatic look by choosing a solid hue that suits your surroundings.
 You may even match your sheer and blackout drapes for a clean, uncomplicated look.